Cubical model categories and quasi-categories: Monoidal categories and enriched categories

-\begin{rmk} Lurie assumed $\catE$ to be symmetric monoidal in his result.
+\begin{remark} Lurie assumed $\catE$ to be symmetric monoidal in his result.
 The proof does not relies on this assumption.
-Actually, this result a consequence (after some work) of the theory of combinatorial model categories ; see for instance \cite{Rosicky09}. \end{rmk}
+Actually, this result a consequence (after some work) of the theory of combinatorial model categories ; see for instance \cite{Rosicky09}. \end{remark}

 Consider a monoidal Quillen adjunction between monoidal model categories.